giorgiop94/digital-garden/_notes/Resilience.md

 ### Three Core Dimensions of Resilience
 1) The amount of disturbance a system can absorb and still remain in the same state.
-	- The lower the resilience of a system, the more likely it is that small shocks will cause [[Tipping point (nonlinear) effects]]
+	- The lower the resilience of a system, the more likely it is that small shocks will cause [[Tipping point -nonlinear- effects]]
 2) The degree to which the system is capable of self-organization.
 3) The degree to which the system can build up and increase the capacity for learning and adaptation.